 Fig. 8 indicates that the longest stop distance is achieved when both Rc, Ls are relatively large.
-Look at it quantitatively the maximum stopping distance is less than 750m if the Ls is less than 400m and Rc is less than 400 m.
+Examining the numerical values, it can be seen that the maximum stopping distance is less than 750m if the Ls is less than 400m and Rc is less than 400 m.
 This conclusion works for all initial speeds less than the speed limit of 40m/s.